Late entry Brandon Hagy opens with 64 at American Express - WTMJ

 “I felt like I saw the greens really well, and the last couple of days, I felt like I was putting really well,” Hagy said.
 “Once I started to read them well, I knew if I could just keep doing what I was doing, I’d have a good shot to do something.”

-Hagy might have made it into the field anyway after additional dropouts, but he was still grateful to Rahm, his friend and a collegiate opponent when Rahm played at Arizona State: “I’ll have to send him a bottle of wine or something.”
+Hagy might have made it into the field anyway after additional dropouts, but he was still grateful to Rahm, his friend and a collegiate opponent when Rahm played at Arizona State: “I’ll have to send him a gift or something.”

 An made seven birdies without a bogey in his 65.
 Max Homa, Martin Laird and Si Woo Kim shot 66.